simonmichael/hledger/doc/SPEC-lots.md

 6. **journalCalculateLots** — walk transactions in date order, evaluate lot selectors, apply reduction methods, add explicit lot subaccounts, infer cost basis for bare disposals, normalise transacted cost.
+7. **journalCheckAcquireBasis** — error if any acquire posting has cost basis differing from its transacted cost (per-unit), so the structural problem surfaces before any gain-pair-specific diagnostic.
-7. **journalAddOrCheckGainPostings** — for disposals with no gain postings yet, add the rgain + ugain pair based on the cost-basis residual.
-Also validates that any user-written gain amount matches the cost-basis residual.
+8. **journalAddOrCheckGainPostings** — for disposals with no gain postings yet, add the rgain + ugain pair sized at the disposal gain.
+Also validates that any user-written gain amount matches the disposal gain.

 The gated stages raise errors when the journal contains lot-related content that can't be resolved (missing lot cost, ambiguous selectors, dispose before acquire,